-If you’ve been hankering for a good donut, you better get your donut-fix in during the next two weeks because some of the best donuts in NYC will be gone soon…for a while anyway.
+If you’ve been hankering for a good doughnut, you better get your fix in in the next two weeks because some of the best doughnuts in NYC will be gone soon…for a while anyway.

 While the future of The Cinnamon Snail (and many sad, sad bellies) looks bleak, don’t fret too much!
 Chef Sobel said he would be releasing a new cookbook, “Street Vegan” in May (with an entire chapter devoted to donuts!) and teaching cooking classes, while his wife continues to take special orders for vegan cakes — all news which will thankfully keep our vegan food cravings satisfied until we hear again from our friends at The Cinnamon Snail.

 “Right now, we are just going to focus on getting through the next two weeks, so that we can figure out where we are going from here with a clear mind after the dust settles, Sobel said in the Facebook post.
 We are going to be exploring brick and mortar restaurant opportunities, whether they in the likeness of the Cinnamon Snail, or as a new exciting (vegan) concept.

 While we brainstorm about what the most fun yummy new project is going to be for us to work on, we are open for input or ideas from our customers and community.
 If you have some opportunities you think that we should explore, contact us at email@example.com.”

 Our hearts are sad, we’re crying on the inside and outside, and we will surely be stuffing our faces with Cinnamon Snail goodies with all of our favorites for the next two weeks.
 Adieu, beloved Cinnamon Snail…’till we meet your vegan deliciousness again.